-Now, if for some reason the “Quick Parts” option is not showing because your Ribbon Bar is not broad enough, then you will need to follow this easy tip.
+Now, if the “Quick Parts” option is not showing because your Ribbon Bar is not broad enough, then you must follow this easy tip.
 Look for the “Text Box” option, and beside it at the top, the first button should be the one you’ll need to click to get “Quick Parts” up and running.

 From the drop-down menu, click on “Field” and then “Document Information” from the “Categories” drop-down menu.

-Now, whenever you add or delete words in your Word Document, naturally the number should change.
+Now, whenever you add or delete words in your Word Document, naturally, the number should change.
 But bear in mind that it is not automatic, and we’re not certain if there is an option to allow it to change without interference.